ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Establishment Actions {#establishment}

 * Initiate: The primary action that an application can take to create a Connection to a Remote Endpoint, and prepare any required local or remote state to enable the transmission of Messages.
 For some protocols, this will initiate a client-to-server style handshake; for other protocols, this will just establish local state (e.g., with connectionless protocols such as UDP).
-The process of identifying options for connecting, such as resolution of the Remote Endpoint, occurs in response to the `Initiate` call.
+The process of identifying options for connecting, such as resolution of the Remote Endpoint Identifier, occurs in response to the `Initiate` call.

 * Listen: Enables a Listener to accept incoming connections.
 The Listener will then create Connection objects as incoming connections are accepted ({{events}}).
-Listeners by default register with multiple paths, protocols, and Local Endpoints, unless constrained by Selection Properties and/or the specified Local Endpoint(s).
+Listeners by default register with multiple paths, protocols, and Local Endpoints, unless constrained by Selection Properties and/or the specified Local Endpoint Identifier(s).
 Connections can be accepted on any of the available paths or endpoints.

 * Rendezvous: The action of establishing a peer-to-peer connection with a Remote Endpoint.
 It simultaneously attempts to initiate a connection to a Remote Endpoint while listening for an incoming connection from that endpoint.
-The process of identifying options for the connection, such as resolution of the Remote Endpoint, occurs in response to the `Rendezvous` call.
+The process of identifying options for the connection, such as resolution of the Remote Endpoint Identifier(s), occurs in response to the `Rendezvous` call.
   As with Listeners, the set of local paths and endpoints is constrained by Selection Properties.
 If successful, the `Rendezvous` call generates and asynchronously returns a Connection object to represent the established peer-to-peer connection.